zzzprojects/learn-orm/tutorials/visual-studio/project-types.md

 <img src="https://raw.githubusercontent.com/zzzprojects/learn-orm/master/tutorials/visual-studio/images/project-types-5.png">

-Let's select Desktop from the **All project types** and now you will see only those projects which are desktop applications.
+Let's select Desktop from the **All project types**, and you will only see projects that are desktop applications.

 <img src="https://raw.githubusercontent.com/zzzprojects/learn-orm/master/tutorials/visual-studio/images/project-types-6.png">